 Which SIP devices can be used with PortaSwitch?

 Any SIP-compatible device should be able to send and receive calls via PortaSwitch.
 You need to specify a PortaSIP server’s IP address or hostname as well as a SIP username and password for the corresponding PortaBilling account in the device settings.
-For additional information you can refer to the list of RFCs supported by PortaSwitch (Please refer to the APPENDIX A. Supported SIP RFCs section of this guide for more details).
+For additional information you can refer to the list of RFCs supported by PortaSwitch (Please refer to the Supported SIP RFCs section for more details).

 Does PortaSIP support conferencing?